mpatchesny/datingApp-mockAPI/README.md

 # datingApp-mockAPI

-A mock API backend for datingApp.
+A mock API backend for [DatingApp](https://github.com/mpatchesny/datingApp).

 It provides all the basic endpoints and mimics the actual backend behaviour in a very limited way (almost no data validation, etc.).